1989 Tiananmen Square protests and massacre: Calls for the government to reassess

-The party's official stance towards the incident is that the use of force was necessary to control a "political disturbance" and that it ensured the stability necessary for economic prosperity.
-Chinese leaders, including former paramount leaders Jiang Zemin and Hu Jintao, reiterate this line when questioned by the foreign press.

-Over the years, some Chinese citizens have called for a reassessment of the protests and compensation from the government to victims' families.
-One group in particular, Tiananmen Mothers, seeks compensation, vindication for victims, and the right to receive donations from within the mainland and from abroad.
 Zhang Shijun, a former soldier who was involved in the military crackdown, published an open letter to President Hu Jintao that sought to have the government reevaluate its position on the protests.
-He was subsequently arrested and taken from his home.
+He was subsequently arrested.

-Although the Chinese government never officially acknowledged relevant accusations when it came to the incident, in April 2006, a payment was made to one of the victims' mother, the first publicized case of the government offering redress to a Tiananmen-related victim's family.
+Although the Chinese government never officially acknowledged relevant accusations when it came to the incident, in 2005 a payment was made to one of the victims' mothers, the first publicised case of the government offering redress to a Tiananmen-related victim's family.
 The payment was termed a "hardship assistance" and was given to Tang Deying (唐德英), whose son Zhou Guocong (周国聪 (周國聰)) died at age 15 while in police custody in Chengdu on 6 June 1989, two days after the Chinese Army dispersed the Tiananmen protesters.
 She was reportedly paid CNY70,000 (approximately US$10,250).
 This has been welcomed by various Chinese activists.
-However, some regarded it as a measure to maintain social stability and not believed to herald a changing of the party's official position.

 Chinese leaders voicing regret

 Before his death in 1998, Yang Shangkun told army doctor Jiang Yanyong that 4 June was the most serious mistake committed by the Communist Party in its history, a mistake that Yang himself could not correct, but one that certainly will eventually be corrected.
 Zhao Ziyang remained under house arrest until his death in 2005.
 Zhao's aide Bao Tong has repeatedly called on the government to reverse its verdict on the demonstrations.
 Chen Xitong, the mayor of Beijing, who read the martial law order and was later disgraced by a political scandal, expressed regret in 2012, a year before his death, for the death of innocent civilians.
 Premier Wen Jiabao reportedly suggested reversing the government's position on Tiananmen in party meetings before he departed from politics in 2013, only to be rebuffed by his colleagues.